Jonathan Horton

 Jonathan Alan Horton (born December 31, 1985) is a former American artistic gymnast.
-He is the 2008 Olympic silver medalist on high bar, the 2010 World all-around bronze medalist, a two-time Olympian, a two-time U.S. National All-Around Champion, and a 17-time medalist at the U.S. National Championships.
+He was a member of the United States men's national artistic gymnastics team and is the 2008 Olympic silver medalist on horizontal bar, the 2010 World all-around bronze medalist, a two-time Olympian, a two-time U.S. National All-Around Champion, and a 17-time medalist at the U.S. National Championships.
 At the 2008 Olympics, he also won a bronze medal with his U.S. teammates in the team competition.
-He also competed at the 2012 Summer Olympics in London, where he qualified for the high bar event final and finished in sixth place.
+He also competed at the 2012 Summer Olympics in London, where he qualified for the horizontal bar event final and finished in sixth place.
 In 2016, he had surgery on his left rotator cuff and as a result was unable to qualify for the 2016 Olympics in Rio de Janeiro.

-Before 2005
+Early life and education

+Horton was born on December 31, 1985, in Houston.
+His father, Robert, is an engineer, and his mother, Margo, works in real estate.
+His elder sister, Margo, is a dance instructor.
 Horton began gymnastics at the age of four in 1990.
 "I was a wild child", Horton said, "I once climbed a pole in the middle of Target all the way to the ceiling.
 I used to do back flips on my parents' bed and I rode a garage door to the top when I was 3 years old."
+He attended Cy-Fair High School in Cypress, Texas.

+Gymnastics career

-Horton made his debut as a senior (despite still competing as a junior) in 2002 competing at the U.S. National Championships in Cleveland, Ohio where he placed first on rings and vault, placed second in the all-around and the floor exercise, and tied for fifth on the high bar.
-In 2003, he competed in the Winter Cup challenge, where he qualified to the individual event finals.
-Later that year he was chosen to compete for US at the Pan American Games in Santo Domingo where the men's team won bronze and he placed fourth all-around.
+Horton debuted as a senior (despite still competing as a junior) in 2002 at the U.S. National Championships in Cleveland, Ohio.
+He placed first on rings and vault, second in the all-around and the floor exercise, and tied for fifth on the horizontal bar.
+In 2003, he competed in the Winter Cup challenge, where he qualified for the individual event finals.
+Later that year he was chosen to compete for the United States at the Pan American Games in Santo Domingo where the men's team won bronze and he placed fourth all-around.

-Horton competed in both the U.S. Nationals and Olympic Team trials in 2004, where he placed 13th.
+Horton competed in the U.S. Nationals and Olympic Team trials in 2004 and placed 13th.
 That same year, he entered the University of Oklahoma.
-He was recruited by Iowa, Michigan, Ohio State, Oklahoma and Penn State, and committed to compete for the University of Oklahoma beginning in 2004 for the 2004–05 NCAA season.
+He was recruited by Iowa, Michigan, Ohio State, Oklahoma, and Penn State, and committed to compete for the University of Oklahoma beginning in 2004 for the 2004–05 NCAA season.